zng-ui/zng/TODO/_current.md

 * Arrow key scroll in the panorama image is not as smooth as mouse move scroll.

 * Integrate frame reuse with frame update, see `Optimizations.md`.
+* Use something like the `FastTransform` from webrender internals in our own transforms.
 * Finish state API, see `State.md`.

 # Quad-Tree